Financial Analysis: Secoo (SECO) versus Its Peers

 |$484.66 million

-Secoo’s rivals have higher revenue and earnings than Secoo.
-Secoo is trading at a higher price-to-earnings ratio than its rivals, indicating that it is currently more expensive than other companies in its industry.
+Secoo’s peers have higher revenue and earnings than Secoo.
+Secoo is trading at a higher price-to-earnings ratio than its peers, indicating that it is currently more expensive than other companies in its industry.

-Secoo has a beta of 1.58, meaning that its stock price is 58% more volatile than the S&P 500.
-Comparatively, Secoo’s rivals have a beta of 1.34, meaning that their average stock price is 34% more volatile than the S&P 500.
+Secoo has a beta of 1.58, suggesting that its stock price is 58% more volatile than the S&P 500.
+Comparatively, Secoo’s peers have a beta of 1.34, suggesting that their average stock price is 34% more volatile than the S&P 500.

 Secoo Holding Ltd. operates an online integrated upscale products and services platform.
 It provides upscale products and lifestyle services on the company’s integrated online and offline shopping platform which consists of the Secoo.com website, mobile applications and offline experience centers, offering over 400,000 SKUs, covering over 3,800 global and domestic brands.
 The company was founded by Ri Xue Li, Zhao Hui Huang and Jiang Xiang Xun on January 4, 2011 and is headquartered in Beijing, China.